Jermaine Taylor (footballer): Minnesota United FC

 It was announced on 24 January 2017, that Minnesota United FC had signed Taylor as the team began its first season in Major League Soccer.
 His option was not renewed at the end of the 2017 season.

 Austin Bold FC

 On 23 January 2019, Taylor joined USL Championship side Austin Bold ahead of their inaugural season.

 International career

 Taylor has been capped at U-17, U-20, U-23 and national level for Jamaica.
 He made his debut for the senior side in 2004 and has been a regular since.

-Along with team mates Andre Blake and Kemar Lawrence he was named in the Gold Cup Tournament Best XI in 2017.
+Along with teammates Andre Blake and Kemar Lawrence he was named in the Gold Cup Tournament Best XI in 2017.
 Jamaica played USMNT in the final, losing 2–1.

 In late 2017, he was included in a Sports Illustrated list of active players with 100 or more international caps.
 However, the Jamaica Football Federation recorded only 99 matches.